Will you be traveling to any senior centers this year?

 What are the income guidelines?

-- When you complete your application, you must report all income received in 2017 by yourself and your spouse.
+- When you complete your application, you must report all income received in the prior year by yourself and your spouse.

 - You must include: